 Customer Due Diligence

-Also known as CDD is the process in which relevant information about the client is accumulated and checked for any potential risks related to terrorist funding, money laundering, etc. According to this new update, CDD will be necessary for all high-risk third countries.
+Also known as CDD, it is the process in which relevant information about the client is accumulated and checked for any potential risks related to terrorist funding, money laundering, etc. This new update states that CDD will be necessary for all high-risk third countries.

-- A lower transaction threshold for e-money and top-up cards has been put down from €250 to €150.
+- A lower transaction threshold for e-money and top-up cards has decreased from €250 to €150.

-- As mentioned above, since custodian wallet providers and crypto companies will be regarded as “obliged entities, they will need to comply with the same AML/CFT, KYC, data-sharing requirements set for the traditional financial institutions.
+- Since custodian wallet providers and crypto companies will be regarded as “obliged entities”, they must comply with the same AML/CFT, KYC, and data-sharing requirements set for traditional financial institutions.

 - All the crypto companies will be registered with the legal authorities of EU members.

-- Businesses that are involved in financial transactions with countries listed by the EU will need to follow additional compliance checks and take mitigation measures and conduct additional supervision.
+- Businesses that are involved in financial transactions with countries listed by the EU will need to follow additional compliance checks, take mitigation measures, and conduct additional supervision.

 - All the businesses that are dealing with high-risk third countries must carry out EDD (Enhanced Customer Due Diligence).

-- Financial companies will comply with the eIDAs, which means they will check customers’ identities for due diligence procedures. eIDAs also defines which electronic identification solutions can be utilized for KYC purposes.
+- Financial companies will comply with the eIDAs, which means checking customers’ identities for due diligence procedures. eIDAs also defines which electronic identification solutions can be utilized for KYC purposes.

 - AMLD5 states that monitoring for complex and large transactions, especially those that have unusual patterns, must be increased.

-- All the EU nations will need to keep their national public office database up-to-date and functional to detect politically exposed persons.
+- All EU nations must keep their national public office database up-to-date and functional to detect politically exposed persons.

-Considering everything together, it wouldn’t be wrong to say that if all European members comply with this new EU directive strictly, it can play a significant role in stopping terror funding and money laundering activities.
-What makes this regulation better from the earlier guidelines is that it does not replace the entire existing legislation (AMLD4), instead it makes it more potent with minor yet important changes?
+Considering everything together, it wouldn’t be wrong to say that if all European members strictly comply with this new EU directive, it can play a significant role in stopping terror funding and money laundering activities.
+This regulation is better than the earlier guidelines because it does not replace the existing legislation (AMLD4).
+Instead, it makes it more potent with minor yet important changes.

-If you’re into any business that requires you to comply with AMLD5 regulations, we advise you to take professional help as a small mistake can lead to a big headache later.
+If you’re into any business that requires you to comply with AMLD5/AMLD6 and other EU directives, we advise you to consult RegTech professionals, as a small mistake can lead to a big headache later.